glodh21/Project/README.md

 · Risk destroying edge information (making detection easy).

 Your solution: Design an edge detector that outputs nested edge maps—edges at coarse scales are guaranteed subsets of finer scales.
 This is called scale-space consistency

+Output/edges (edge detected by in built cv2.Canny() Output/newedges (edge detected by the code)

+USED FOR COMPARISON ONLY